DTCHINA/EpicorIntegration/README.md

 Create form

 Bill_Master:
-Accept preload and fill table
+Accept preload and fill table from template
-Detect if added item has populated BOM
-Default material additions to op10
 Set condition and fields for (IF TYPE=M -> VIEWASASM = TRUE)